Oris-DevOps/AI_ML-MovieLens-Data-Analysis/README.md

-### `Project - MovieLens Data Analysis`
+### `Project - Movie Lens Data Analysis`

 The GroupLens Research Project is a research group in the Department of Computer Science and Engineering at the University of Minnesota.
 The data is widely used for collaborative filtering and other filtering solutions.
-However, we will be using this data to act as a means to demonstrate our skill in using Python to “play” with data.
+However, we will be using this data to act as a means to demonstrate using Python to “play” with data.

 ### `Objective:`
 - To implement the techniques learnt as a part of the course.